All Episodes

 Someone like myself, that would have never happened when I first joined the FBI.

-But I can tell you, I knew someone that left in my division the week before I did, and a quantico classmate of mine left two weeks after I did, all before their pension.
+But I can tell you, I knew someone that left in my division the week before I did, and a Quantico classmate of mine left two weeks after I did, all before their pension.

-And also, not only do you have to look at the recruiting efforts, but they've dropped the standards for recruiting.
+And also, not only do you have to look at the recruiting efforts, but they've dropped the standards for recruiting, who they're bringing in, the actual criteria.

-Are they politic are are they now a political operation?
+Are they now a political operation?

 I think that the politicization and looking into people that hold certain political persuasions is one aspect of it for sure.